open/close all folders

 - Margaret's friend Eileen is a humanoid mole, but apart from her tail and feet she looks completely human.

 - Inverted with the two cats from The Simpsons; the Simpson family's pet cat, Snowball II (a female cat) and Scratchy (a male Funny Animal cat) from The Itchy & Scratchy Show.
-This is likely because Snowball II is a "real" cat and Scratchy is a "cartoon" cat.
+This is likely because, in universe, Snowball II is a "real" cat and Scratchy is a "cartoon" cat.

 - In SWAT Kats, the female cats look more anthropomorphic than the male cats (and only males have distinctly cat-like striped coats and whiskers).
 This is mostly in the heads/faces and hands/feet; Male body builds are fairly humanoid with a few exceptions.